 Part of the value of SDN will be felt in network security.
 Why?
 Because with SDN you have security consistent across all points on the network.
 SDN provides centralized orchestration and enables the creation of an easy-to-use portal to manage your network.
 This helps enterprises ensure all security policies are in place – providing efficient management and automated deployment fast – in minutes rather than hours or days.

-Orange Business Services is offering a virtual, adaptive enterprise firewall, based on Fortinet Security Fabric technology as part of its Easy Go Network portfolio.
+Orange Business is offering a virtual, adaptive enterprise firewall, based on Fortinet Security Fabric technology as part of its Easy Go Network portfolio.
 Easy Go Network is designed to provide fully-virtualized network functions (VNF) using software defined network (SDN) technology via a self-service portal.